Updated weather forecast for the 2024 Paris Olympic men’s golf event at Le Golf National

 Wednesday, July 31

-Scattered thunderstorms in the morning with a 35-45% chance of rain.
-Partly cloudy in the afternoon with less than a 15% chance of rain.
+Scattered thunderstorms in the morning.
+Partly cloudy in the afternoon with less than a 10% chance of rain.
 Winds 5-10 mph.

+SEE MORE: 2024 Olympic men’s golf: Round 1 tee times, groupings and how to watch

 Thursday, Aug.
 1

-Partly to mostly cloudy throughout the morning and afternoon with less than a 15% chance of rain.
-A high of 85 degrees with winds 5-10 mph.
+Possible early-morning thunderstorms, before 7 a.m., giving way to partly cloudy conditions throughout the morning and afternoon with less than a 20% chance of rain.
+A high of 88 degrees with winds 5-10 mph.

 Friday, Aug.
 2

-Partly cloudy in the morning with up to a 15% chance of rain.
-Mostly sunny after noon with less than a 10% chance of rain, a high of 82 degrees and winds 5-10 mph.
+Partly cloudy in the morning and mostly sunny after noon.
+Less than a 10% chance of rain, a high of 84 degrees and winds 5-10 mph.

+SEE MORE: 2024 Olympic men’s golf: Round 2 tee times, groupings and how to watch

 Saturday, Aug.
 3